|Welcome . . .|

 TOP 60 CRITICAL OCCUPATIONS FOR WEST CENTRAL INDIANA -

-The NEW 2013 Top 60 Critical Occupations for West Central Iindiana publication is available.
+The 2013 Top 60 Critical Occupations for West Central Iindiana publication is available.
 This tool can help provide educators, career counselors, parents and students with information on jobs in demand in our region.

 Check out the WORKONE EMPLOYER SERVICES MAGAZINE and see how WorkOne can support and help your business in may ways.